-Ownership of land that was acquired before 1 January 2013 is confirmed by the state act on ownership rights to the land plot.
-If ownership of land was acquired after 1 January 2013, the title document confirming ownership of land is the decision of the state registrar on the registration of ownership rights to the real estate or the extract from the Register in electronic or paper form.
+If ownership of land was acquired after 1 January 2013, the title to the land is confirmed by the extract from the Register in electronic or paper form.

 Yes.
 Any person or legal entity can obtain information about real property from the Register in paper or electronic form.